-Note: Customers who perform any testing on or against Rackspace Cloud Servers should be aware that they are operating under the terms of our Global Acceptable Use Policy (AUP).
+Note: When you perform any testing on or against Rackspace cloud servers, you are operating under the terms of our Global Acceptable Use Policy (AUP).

 Policing and enforcement

-Rackspace monitors all of our Cloud host servers for activities that reduce the performance of customers’ virtual servers.
+Rackspace monitors all of our cloud host servers for activities that reduce the performance of customers’ virtual servers.
 If we find that a customer’s virtual server is being used in a way that affects other customers’ virtual servers, we reserve the right to hard reboot, suspend, or switch off the impacting server.
 We further reserve the right to suspend or terminate the impacting customer’s Rackspace Cloud account.

 When you perform the recommended application tests, load tests, and performance-benchmarking tests in this article, observe the following guidelines before and during each test, and stop the test immediately if the indicated thresholds are breached.

-Good testing practice requires that you continually monitor the effect of your test as you apply load.
+You should continually monitor the effect of your test as you apply load.
 Before running load tests, ensure that you know how to view actual RAM, disk IO, and network usage in real-time.
-These metrics provide the early-warning signs that a test risks interfering with other customers’ servers on the same host.
+These metrics show whether a test risks interfering with other customers’ servers on the same host.
 For specific thresholds, see the following Linux and Windows virtual servers sections.

 Linux virtual servers

 Install and use the

 screen package for your Linux distribution to run and view the following commands at the same time.
-To compile screen from source, go to the GNU homepage.
+To compile the screen from source, go to the GNU homepage.

-RAM: Use the following command to view RAM use as you perform tests:
+Use the following command to view RAM usage as you perform tests:

 watch free -m

 Don’t let the value in the

 Use the following command to view disk IO usage as you perform tests:

 %wa number in the second line.
 It might occasionally rise above 1.0, but it should not be above 1.0 for more than a couple of seconds.

-Network use: Use the following command to view network use as you perform tests:
+Use the following command to view network usage as you perform tests:

 sudo watch -n 10 -d /sbin/ip addr show eth0